TeemSweety/KittyClub/index.md

 Our Software Is Designed And Made By Kittens, For Kittens.

-To Join The Kitty Warfare Army Join Our [Discord](https://discord.gg/5QqYBEdNfm).
+To Join The Kitty Army Join Our [Discord](https://discord.gg/5QqYBEdNfm).

 ### Markdown